huangyuxiang03/Locret/README.md

 ## Acknowledgement

 We acknowledge the discussion with Ruisi Cai@UT Austin, the author of LoCoCo, for the implementation of LoCoCo.
-We deeply thank Xinrong Zhang@Tsinghua for details in $\infty$Bench, Weilin Zhao@Tsinghua for system implementation advices, Chenyang Song@Tsinghua for model sparsity, Shuo Wang@Tsinghua for long-context training recipe and Yuan Yao@NUS for future works on multimodal LLMs.
+We deeply thank Xinrong Zhang@Tsinghua for details in benchmarks, Weilin Zhao@Tsinghua for system implementation advices, Chenyang Song@Tsinghua for model sparsity, Shuo Wang@Tsinghua for long-context training recipe and Yuan Yao@NUS for future works on multimodal LLMs.